 It also becomes important to consciously weed out negative and toxic individuals from an organisation, because one toxic person can pollute the entire environment.
-Some people are threatened and don’t allow others to grow in their jobs…the organisation should monitor any unnatural behavior of both the subordinate or boss, and check it before the conflict escalates.
+Some people are threatened and don’t allow others to grow in their jobs…the organisation should monitor any unnatural behaviour of both the subordinate or boss, and check it before the conflict escalates.

 Teams should also be given time to bond… Free time together in a different environment helps employees unwind, and form deeper relationships.
-Meetings can also start by asking questions about their life, like interesting activities participated in, or any personal milestones accomplished.
+Meetings can also start by asking questions about their life like interesting activities participated in, or any personal milestones accomplished.
 This will help employees open up, and management will also be viewed as more approachable and friendly.

 2) Physical Comfort

 This largely constitutes the infrastructure and other amenities in an organisation.
-It includes: correct lighting that doesn’t strain the eyes, good ventilation to avoid fatigue, sanitation in the entire office – especially washrooms, and ergonomic seating and keyboards to avoid muscle strain.
-Personalisation of individual workspaces and large open areas for discussions and brain storming can also be factored in.
+It includes correct lighting that doesn’t strain the eyes, good ventilation to avoid fatigue, sanitation in the entire office – especially washrooms, and ergonomic seating and keyboards to avoid muscle strain.
+Personalisation of individual workspaces and large open areas for discussions and brainstorming can also be factored in.

-For bright lighting, ensure bulbs and tube lights are new and power efficient… If possible allow for as much natural light to enter… This is good for the eyes, and prevents employees from feeling boxed-in.
-Regular servicing of computers and electronic devices, and checking the speed of internet connectivity prevent any disruptions in the work day.
+For bright lighting, ensure bulbs and tube lights are new and power efficient… If possible allow for as much natural light to enter… This is good for the eyes and prevents employees from feeling boxed-in.
+Regular servicing of computers and electronic devices, and checking the speed of internet connectivity prevent any disruptions in the workday.

 When shifting your office to a new location, it may be a good idea to get inputs from the staff as to what their space requirements are.
 You may think the world is going digital and you don’t need too much storage space for files, but ask your accounts or creative team…they may just tell you otherwise.